matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine a *huge* video prediction model trained on a *huge* chunk of YouTube---tens of thousands of cooking videos, DIY, home improvement, exercise, gardening, etc.
+>Imagine a huge video prediction model trained on a huge chunk of YouTube---tens of thousands of cooking videos, DIY, home improvement, exercise, gardening, etc.
-A big enough model could become a fairly general purpose predictive model, with generative abilities akin to [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3), but for video instead of text.
+Imagine something like a general purpose predictive model, with generative abilities akin to [GPT-3 (and beyond)](https://www.gwern.net/newsletter/2020/05#gpt-3), but for video instead of text.
 <br><br>
 What might this enable in robotics?
 And more generally, for bringing advances from information tech to the physical world?

-Recent advances in language modeling demonstrate a path to powerful AI systems.
+Recent advances in huge language models demonstrate a path to powerful AI systems.
 Step 1.
 Develop fairly simple but scalable architectures and training procedures.
 Step 2.
 Proceed to scale the shit out of them.
 Bigger models, more compute, and more data lead to better performance and wholly new qualitative abilities, it turns out.